-This action ends upon start of the ASM_Outbound action, when the customer is connected to the agent, or when either the predictive dialing or the engaging call is released before the agent and the customer are connected to each other.
+This action ends for communication port DNs when any of the following occur:

+- The ASM_Outbound action starts on the CPDN. - The customer is connected to the agent. - Either the predictive dialing or the engaging call is released (through receipt of EventReleased or EventAbandoned) before the agent and the customer are connected to each other. - The NotMonitored action starts.